abipalli/semioverse/README.md

 This mirrors the way human cognition often works: we constantly make connections between seemingly unrelated concepts based on their shared properties or associated ideas.
 For example, the word 'network' has been borrowed from its original physical sense (a net-like structure 🕸️) to describe social and computer systems.

-With metaphor-dive, Idea-graphs can support more sophisticated forms of reasoning, including analogical and metaphorical thinking.
+With metaphor-dive, Oxel-graphs can support more sophisticated forms of reasoning, including analogical and metaphorical thinking.
 It can enable a form of computational creativity, where new connections between concepts are generated dynamically based on their metaphorical relationships.
-By combining direct (literal) and indirect (metaphorical) relationships, the Idea-graph can evolve and expand in a more organic and dynamic way, closely mirroring the way human knowledge grows.
+By combining direct (literal) and indirect (metaphorical) relationships, the Oxel-graph can evolve and expand in a more organic and dynamic way, closely mirroring the way human knowledge grows.

 # Interpretation